Eliasdb/eDB/README.md

 ### 2.1.1 Tools and Features

 -   Framework: **Angular 19**
--   Monorepo workspace: **Nx** .
+-   Monorepo workspace: **Nx**
--   **Storybook 8**: Used to document and visually test components from the shared UI library, ensuring consistency and reusability across the platform.
-I wrote a couple of stories per component.
+-   Documenting components: **Storybook 8**
--   **API Integration**: Utilizes **TanStack Query** to efficiently fetch and manage data from the backend REST API.
+-   API Integration: **TanStack Query** to efficiently fetch and manage data from the backend REST API.
--   **Role-Based Access Control (RBAC)**: Roles: User, Premium User, Admin.
+-   Role-Based Access Control (RBAC): User, Premium User, Admin with **JWT**
--   **Application Modularity**: Lazy-loading sub-applications and routes within the platform for improved performance and scalability.
+-   Application Modularity: **Lazy-loading** sub-applications and routes within the platform for improved performance and scalability.

 ### 2.1.2 Portal And Platform Pages